Richardson and Marilyn Jacobs Preyer Distinguished Professorship for Breast Cancer Research

 Area of interest

-Dr. Carey, Richardson and Marilyn Jacobs Preyer Distinguished Professor in Breast Cancer Research, is board-certified in both Internal Medicine and Medical Oncology.
-Her clinical interest is in breast cancer, and she is the Medical Director of the UNC Breast Center, the Chief of Hematology/Oncology, and the Physician-in-Chief of the N.C.
-Cancer Hospital.
+Lisa A. Carey, MD, FASCO, the Richardson and Marilyn Jacobs Preyer Distinguished Professor in Breast Cancer Research, is board-certified in Medical Oncology.
+Her clinical interest is in breast cancer, and she is the Chief of Hematology/Oncology, the Physician-in-Chief of the N.C.
+Cancer Hospital and Associate Director of Clinical Sciences at Lineberger Comprehensive Cancer Center.

 Dr. Carey’s research interests focus upon breast cancer, including examination of different subtypes of breast cancer, evaluation of new chemotherapy agents in early breast cancer, and examination of tumor characteristics that predict response to therapy.